obenchekroun/dotfiles/README.md

 # dotfiles
-dotfiles + config Aquamacs
-Test 12345
+This git contains some dotfiles :
+- Paths in /etc
+- .emacs & .emacs.d

+And Aquamacs config files